lostcarpark/conclar/docs/conclar_file_specs.md

 * `people` is an array that contains a list of the people assigned to the programme item.
 Each person is an array, containing `id` (required), `name` (optional) and `role` (optional).
 If name is present, it will get replaced by reference to the full `people` record when the file is loaded.
 The `role` item, if present, is checked for "Moderator" and used to set the moderator flag.
 The `name` item is also checked for "(moderator)" and will set the moderator flag.
 * `desc` is a description of the programme item.
     * Note: The fields `desc` for program.js and `bio` for people.js can support HTML tags, which are not supported elsewhere.
 * `links` is an array that contains a set of url links for the programme item.
-Currently, `meeting` and `recording` are the valid link types.
+Currently, `signup`, `meeting` and `recording` are the valid link types.

 ## People Object